 Overview

-This event has triggered intense fear, anxiety and a sense of helplessness in them, and as a result they might experience flashbacks, nightmares and thoughts about the traumatic event.
+For people with PTSD, something that they have experienced has triggered intense fear, anxiety and a sense of helplessness.
+As a result they might face flashbacks, nightmares and unwanted or intrusive thoughts about the traumatic event.
 They might also avoid anything that reminds them of the event, otherwise it might make them relive the event each time.

 What are the signs and symptoms of post-traumatic stress disorder?